- Accessibility tree

 An assistive technology (AT) is a device or software program capable of rendering content in ways that facilitate reading by persons with disabilities.

-An assistive technology may be fully integrated into a reading system (iBooks with VoiceOver) or may work in conjunction with hardware and software to provide a reading experience better tailored to the reader's preferred modality (e.g., screen-reading software like JAWS and NVDA, content zooming technologies and refreshable braille displays).
+An assistive technology may be fully integrated into a reading system or may work in conjunction with hardware and software to provide a reading experience better tailored to the reader's preferred modality (e.g., screen-reading software like JAWS and NVDA, content zooming technologies and refreshable braille displays).

 The person or organization directly responsible for creating a digital publication and ensuring the quality and accessibility of the final product.

-In the context of digital publication specifications and documentation, the "author" does not refer to the person who wrote the publication.
-It is commonly used to avoid personal pronouns (specifically "you"), as personal pronouns make translation to other languages more complex.
+In the context of digital publication specifications and documentation, the "author" does not refer to the person who wrote a publication.
+It is used to avoid personal pronouns (specifically "you"), as personal pronouns make translation to other languages more complex.